 Dress Code: Smart and casual wear or semi-formals are recommended.
 Keep in mind, that most London theatres are air-conditioned throughout the year and can get a bit chilly.

-Buy Ain't Too Proud tickets in London online at www.london-theater-tickets.com for a hassle-free and convenient experience that ensures the best deals and discounts.
+Buy your Ain't Too Proud tickets online for a hassle-free and convenient experience that ensures the best deals and discounts.

-The cost of Ain't Too Proud tickets in London will vary depending on the type of seats you choose.
+The cost of the Ain't Too Proud tickets will vary depending on the type of seats you choose.
 Click here to know more.

-Booking Ain't Too Proud tickets online will allow you to select your specific seats, thus, ensuring you do not get stuck with partial-view seating.
-But if you try your luck with lottery tickets or purchase day seats, your seats will be allocated at the discretion of the Box Office, which can potentially mean partial view seating or split seats.
+Booking Ain't Too Proud tickets in London online will give you the opportunity to select your specific seats, thus, ensuring you do not get stuck with partial-view seating.
+But if you try your luck with lottery tickets, or purchase day seats, your seats will be allocated at the discretion of the Box Office, which can potentially mean partial view seating or split seats.

-The running time of Ain't Too Proud is yet to be confirmed.
+The running time of Ain't Too Proud is to be confirmed.